 Where’s all the water gone ?

 There’s no mystery to it.
 Don’t worry, it’ll rain back, and more and more abundantly and rapidly, and water will evaporate and reappear as rain and floods more and more abundantly and rapidly.
-Be it just to wash the top-soil away..
+Be it just to wash top-soil away..

-After more than 10,000 years of agriculture, deforestation, war against useful weeds, monoculture, now water cycles more and more rapidly, by evaporation, from a soil that is more and more deprived of trees and plants normally filled with water, overall, tons of water.
+After more than 10,000 years of agriculture, deforestation, war against useful weeds, monoculture, now water cycles more and more rapidly, by evaporation, from a soil that is more and more deprived of trees and plants normally filled with water, tons of water.

-Water cycles more and more rapidly from a soil which is more and more deprived of that protective soft shield of plants and trees which usually, normally, keeps tons of water within the topsoil under their shadow.
+Water cycles more and more rapidly from a soil which is more and more deprived of that protective soft shield of plants and trees which usually, normally, keeps tons of water within the topsoil under their protective shadow.

-More and more water is, consequently, more and more rapidly evaporated, then rained back down, and up she goes again, pumped by the sun’s action, and down again, and up again, in a shorter and shorter cycle, without being kept in place for a reasonable length of time by a sufficient population of plants and trees and by the topsoil itself which is less and less protected by a sufficient cover of plants and the shadow they should normally provide, as already said ..
+Consequently, more and more water is more and more rapidly evaporated.
+Then rained back down.
+And up she goes again.
+Pumped back by the sun’s action.
+And down again.
+And up again.
+In a shorter and shorter cycle, without being kept in place for a reasonable length of time by a sufficient population of plants and trees.
+And by the topsoil itself.
+Which is less and less protected by a sufficient cover of plants and the shadow they should normally provide, as already said ..

 Rain produce more and more mudslides, landslides, devastating floods :

 Published on Sep 11, 2014 by RT — Indian Air Force helicopters continue rescue efforts to evacuate people stranded in flooded areas in Indian Kashmir.
 The flooding began earlier this month, causing landslides.
 More than a million people have been affected, with thousands losing their homes to the rising water.

 There’s more and more homeless water which is more and more rapidly captured by the evaporation-rain-evaporation cycle.

-More than 10,000 years of a growing practice of agriculture, recently crowned by a delirious industrial revolution and raging monocultures, and by unsustainable “economic” growth, add to that the practice of fracking which poisons what’s left around or under,- all that is taking a devastating “toll” ..
+More than 10,000 years of a growing practice of agriculture.
+Recently crowned by a delirious industrial revolution and raging monocultures.
+By unsustainable “economic” growth.
+Add the more recent practice of fracking which poisons natural water reserves.
+The whole thing is taking a devastating “toll” ..